HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

 FROM --platform=linux/amd64 python:3.12-slim
 ```

-*Explanation:* This line specifies that Docker should emulate an AMD64 architecture, which is necessary for compatibility with certain software on M1 Macs.
+*✨ Explanation:* This line specifies that Docker should emulate an AMD64 architecture, which is necessary for compatibility with certain software on M1 Macs.

 ## 🗄️ **Integrating PostgreSQL**

 Now that Docker is running, let's integrate PostgreSQL into our project.

-### **Install PostgreSQL Adapter (Psycopg2):**
+### 📥 **Install PostgreSQL Adapter (Psycopg2):**

 Psycopg is the most popular PostgreSQL adapter for Python.
 To install it: